hterada/GCNv2_SLAM/README.md

 **Plese avoid using the pre-built version of libtorch since it will cause linking errors (due to [CXX11 ABI issue](https://github.com/pytorch/pytorch/issues/13541)).**

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+Dowload and install instructions can be found at: https://github.com/hterada/Pangolin, branch build_on_dlbox1.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org.